 The arrival of AMD’s 1000-series Ryzen processors (like the flagship Ryzen 7 1800X) revitalized the CPU market in ways we couldn’t have imagined just a few years ago, forcing Intel to become more competitive across the full breadth of its product stack.
 But that was just the beginning of AMD’s assault with its new Zen-based chips.
 Last year AMD moved from its original 14nm chips to the 2000-series 12nm Ryzen processors (like the Ryzen 7 2700X) that come wielding the Zen+ microarchitecture.
 Now, the Ryzen 3000 series is coming.
 According to the latest leaks, these chips could come with up to 16 cores for the mainstream desktop, doubling Intel's limit of eight cores.

-These newer chips were a solid evolutionary step, but now AMD is working feverishly on bringing its Zen 2 microarchitecture to market packing a 7nm manufacturing process.
+These newer chips were a solid evolutionary step, but now AMD is working feverishly to bring its Zen 2 microarchitecture to market packing a 7nm manufacturing process.
 Along with an improved Infinity Fabric, the collection of new technologies will come to market as the third-generation Ryzen 'Matisse' processors.
 If AMD can pull off this feat in a timely manner while Intel still struggles to roll out its 10nm CPUs, it will mark the first time in its history that AMD has taken the process node lead from Intel.

 AMD recently demoed the new processor during its CES keynote.
 While we still don’t know all the details about what is coming with AMD’s 3000-series processors yet, we do know they are coming to market in mid-2019.
 AMD recently announced that the 7nm EPYC data center variants are sampling in Q2 of 2019, so things appear to be on track, and we also know that the Zen 2-based chips will power Sony's next-gen Playstation 5.